Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/welcome-slingshot.md

 Projects are undertaken by people with expertise in many different areas, often from different teams and sometimes even from outside your organization.
 To ensure a high success rate, Slingshot makes sure all those people work together.
 They can collaborate and communicate with each other, and everyone gets good visibility over the project and all its resources.

-<h4 style="color:#2328B0;">Get more work done with Tasks and leverage their functionality and flexibility</h4>
+<h4 style="color:#2328B0;">Get More Work Done with Tasks and Leverage their Functionality and Flexibility</h4>

 <img src="../images/welcome-tasks.png" alt="Team tasks within Slingshot" width="800"/>

 Use tasks to your advantage to create a healthy work environment that embraces transparency while driving individual accountability.
 Tasks capture all the relevant information you need around a piece of work, including one or multiple assignees, subtasks, priority, start and due dates, and attachments.
-Plus you can change how you see tasks as needed by choosing between kanban, grid view, and timeline.
+Plus you can change how you see tasks as needed by choosing between Kanban, Grid view, and Timeline.

-<h4 style="color:#2328B0;">Keep yourself informed with Notifications</h4>
+<h4 style="color:#2328B0;">Keep Yourself Informed with Notifications</h4>

 <img src="../images/welcome-notifications.png" alt="Notifications within Slingshot" width="800"/>

 Get updates on any changes to teams, tasks, projects, messages, and dashboards.
 Learn when a task was assigned to you, that you were removed from a team, or that someone sent a message in a discussion thread you're following.
 You can be notified in different ways like pop up messages while using the app (in-app notifications), messages on mobile devices (push notifications), and email notifications.

-<h4 style="color:#2328B0;">Access real-time data in context and make better decisions</h4>
+<h4 style="color:#2328B0;">Access Real-Time Data in Context and Make Better Decisions</h4>

 <img src="../images/welcome-dashboards.png" alt="Data visualizations within Slingshot" width="800"/>